Dual-comb spectroscopy for the characterization of laboratory flames: Conclusions

 This study successfully reports the development and implementation of a robust mid-infrared DC spectroscopic system utilizing EO frequency comb generators for the characterization of laboratory flames.
 By employing a differential detection strategy, the system enabled precise, calibration-free spectral measurements of unburned $\mathrm{CH_{4}}$ concentrations in a McKenna burner, achieving a detection limit of 1.1 ppm for a 1\,m path length with a 1\,s integration time.

 The experimental results demonstrated the system's capacity to resolve spatial concentration profiles and identify dynamic combustion instabilities, specifically revealing oscillatory behavior and fuel leakage near the burner perimeter.
+Future developments may include the implementation of cavity-enhanced architectures to extend the effective path length \cite{SUN2024105662}, as well as the exploration of quantum-correlation based dual-comb schemes capable of surpassing the shot noise limit \cite{Wan2025}, with the aim of achieving faster and ultra-sensitive combustion diagnostics.
 Ultimately, this work establishes the viability of EO DC spectroscopy as a flexible and high-sensitivity tool for advanced combustion diagnostics in complex environments.